mumbuamutuku/binary_trees/README.md

 - Where node is a pointer to the node to check
 - Your function must return 1 if node is a root, otherwise 0
 - If node is NULL, return 0

+### 6. Pre-order traversal

+Write a function that goes through a binary tree using pre-order traversal

+- Prototype: void binary_tree_preorder(const binary_tree_t *tree, void (*func)(int));
+- Where tree is a pointer to the root node of the tree to traverse
+- And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+- If tree or func is NULL, do nothing

+### 7. In-order traversal

+Write a function that goes through a binary tree using in-order traversal

+- Prototype: void binary_tree_inorder(const binary_tree_t *tree, void (*func)(int));
+- Where tree is a pointer to the root node of the tree to traverse
+- And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+- If tree or func is NULL, do nothing

+### 8. Post-order traversal

+Write a function that goes through a binary tree using post-order traversal

+- Prototype: void binary_tree_postorder(const binary_tree_t *tree, void (*func)(int));
+- Where tree is a pointer to the root node of the tree to traverse
+- And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+- If tree or func is NULL, do nothing

+### 9. Height

+Write a function that measures the height of a binary tree

+- Prototype: size_t binary_tree_height(const binary_tree_t *tree);
+- Where tree is a pointer to the root node of the tree to measure the height.
+- If tree is NULL, your function must return 0

+### 10. Depth

+Write a function that measures the depth of a node in a binary tree

+- Prototype: size_t binary_tree_depth(const binary_tree_t *tree);
+- Where tree is a pointer to the node to measure the depth
+- If tree is NULL, your function must return 0

+### 11. Size

+Write a function that measures the size of a binary tree

+- Prototype: size_t binary_tree_size(const binary_tree_t *tree);
+- Where tree is a pointer to the root node of the tree to measure the size
+- If tree is NULL, the function must return 0

+### 12. Leaves

+Write a function that counts the leaves in a binary tree

+- Prototype: size_t binary_tree_leaves(const binary_tree_t *tree);
+- Where tree is a pointer to the root node of the tree to count the number of leaves
+- If tree is NULL, the function must return 0
+- A NULL pointer is not a leaf

+### 13. Nodes

+Write a function that counts the nodes with at least 1 child in a binary tree

+- Prototype: size_t binary_tree_nodes(const binary_tree_t *tree);
+- Where tree is a pointer to the root node of the tree to count the number of nodes
+- If tree is NULL, the function must return 0
+- A NULL pointer is not a node

+### 14. Balance factor

+Write a function that measures the balance factor of a binary tree

+- Prototype: int binary_tree_balance(const binary_tree_t *tree);
+- Where tree is a pointer to the root node of the tree to measure the balance factor
+- If tree is NULL, return 0

+### 16. Is perfect

+Write a function that checks if a binary tree is perfect

+- Prototype: int binary_tree_is_perfect(const binary_tree_t *tree);
+- Where tree is a pointer to the root node of the tree to check
+- If tree is NULL, your function must return 0

+### 17. Sibling

+Write a function that finds the sibling of a node

+- Prototype: binary_tree_t *binary_tree_sibling(binary_tree_t *node);
+- Where node is a pointer to the node to find the sibling
+- Your function must return a pointer to the sibling node
+- If node is NULL or the parent is NULL, return NULL
+- If node has no sibling, return NULL

+### 18. Uncle

+Write a function that finds the uncle of a node

+- Prototype: binary_tree_t *binary_tree_uncle(binary_tree_t *node);
+- Where node is a pointer to the node to find the uncle
+- Your function must return a pointer to the uncle node
+- If node is NULL, return NULL
+- If node has no uncle, return NULL